youldash/iOS/Day 1/README.md

 * Confirm by clicking Next and make sure "Targets" is checked for the executable.
 This step will add both header file `Photo.h` and the implementation file `Photo.m` to your project.
 <div align="center"><img src="https://raw.github.com/youldash/iOS/master/Misc/Photography1.0.8.png" width="100%" /></div>

 * Type the code snippet listed below into `Photo.h`.
-This class represents the building block for creating address cards as part of an photo album, which will be created later as a separate class:
+This class represents the building block for creating new photo instances as part of an photo album, which will be created later as a separate class:

 ``` Objective-C
 @import Foundation;